 What Was Really Behind The Snallygaster Sightings?

 Suddenly, journalists gave the creature attention, and several newspapers wrote about the Snallygaster.
 One of them was Maryland’s Valley Register.
-Reports of Snallygaster sightings started pouring in from various places such as Ohio, Washington, West Virginia, and New Jersey.
+Reports of Snallygaster sightings started pouring in from places such as Ohio, Washington, West Virginia, and New Jersey.

 Local newspapers ran stories drawn from the Snallygaster mythos well into the early 1950s.

 Though the description of the winged creature varied, everyone was convinced they had spotted the evil Snallygaster.

 Scientists started looking for traces left behind by the Snallygaster.
 The creature became so famous that even President Theodore Roosevelt and the Smithsonian Institution expressed interest in these sightings.
 Various scientific theories about the mysterious creature were presented.

 Was the creature real?
 Where was it hiding?
 Why could only some people see it?

 No one knows whether the Snallygaster existed at some point in time or was only a terrifying mythological giant bird.
 However, what has been confirmed is that Snallygaster’s alleged existence was used for financial gain.
 It was later revealed that the 1909 reports of the Snallygaster were part of a hoax crafted by Middletown Valley Register reporter Ralph S. Wolfe and editor George C. Rhoderick to increase readership for their regional publication.

-Later investigations uncovered evidence that the newspaper used motifs of German folklore, including dragon-like creatures who snatched children and livestock, to fabricated stories about the Snallygaster.
+Later investigations uncovered evidence that the newspaper used motifs of German folklore, including dragon-like creatures who snatched children and livestock, to fabricate stories about the Snallygaster.

 According to folklorists, the legend of the Snallygaster falls within the realm of what folklorists call fakelore.